In this quickstart guide, you'll learn how to enable collectors so you can get metrics from your favorite applications and services.

 How do you find that path to the collector's configuration file?
 Look under the Configuration heading in the collector's documentation.
 Each file contains a short code block with the relevant command.

-For example, the Nginx collector has its configuration file at
+For example, the Nginx collector has its

 This file contains all of the possible job parameters to help you monitor Nginx in all sorts of complex deployments.
 At

 [JOB] section, which contains the two default jobs.
 Configure these as needed, using those

 parameters as a reference, to configure the collector.

 Most collectors are enabled and will auto-detect their app/service without manual configuration.
 However, you need to restart Netdata to trigger the auto-detection process.